fdbozzo/foxbin2prg/docs/FoxBin2Prg.md

 1. [EXE version](./FoxBin2Prg_Run.md): (Recommended and fastest)
    - All-inclusive, you just need foxbin2prg.exe and filename_caps.exe/cfg.
    - Runs from windows
+   - If run from IDE, the EXE needs to be compiled for the version of FoxPro.
 1. [PRG version](./FoxBin2Prg_Run.md):
    - You need various files: foxbin2prg.prg, all the props*.txt files and filename_caps.exe/cfg.
    - Runs out of VFP IDE, no problems mixing VFP 9 and VFPA